Veridise/veridise-docs/orca/getting_started/running_orca_through_saas.md

 Foundry and Hardhat have different means of specifying deployment.
 OrCa will require some version of this to initialize state for fuzzing.
 You can write your own if you are familiar with it, or use what the user has provided.

-Additionally, any Environmental variables that are required by the scripts or the build must be set here.
-This is project to project and requires some understanding of the project you are trying to deploy.
+Additionally, any environmental variables that are required by the scripts or the build must be set here.
+These variables are usually specific to a particular project and requires some understanding of the project you are trying to deploy.

 ![image](img/script_resolution.png)

-There are three (maybe 2 1/2 really) means for deployment that we support.
+There are three means for deployment that we support.

 1. Foundry by default has its scripts defined in a `/script` folder.
 The common suffix is `.s.sol`
 2. Hardhat Ignition is what Hardhat is moving towards for its deployment handling.
 The default path for this information is `/ignition/module` and will contain possibly many module files which can be launched.
 It is a Javascript file that uses Hardhat Ignitions common library for managing contracts.
 3. Hardhat Legacy is what we use to refer to the original means for Hardhat deployment which is a Javascript file.
-It imports and manipulates the core Hardhat libraries directly and is largely unstructured vs. ignition.
+It imports and manipulates the core Hardhat libraries directly and is largely unstructured unlike Hardhat ignition.
 This is by default in a `/scripts` folder.

 #### Review